MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-advanced-examples.md

 Relation between two event level attributes within case with condition.

-*How many times Michal worked on repeated C with Peter in case?* Similar question to previous one, but there is added conditional.
+*How many times Michal worked on repeated C with Peter in case?* This is a similar question to previous one, but there is added conditional.

-Convert question to generic one: *How many times Michal (per user) worked on repeated C in cases with Peter?*
+Convert the question to a generic one: *How many times Michal (per user) worked on repeated C in cases with Peter?*

 :::image type="content" alt-text="Screenshot of event-case-event conditional aggregation." source="media/03-data-set-1.png":::

 ### Calculation for example 8.1

-Evaluate each event and group results per attribute user value - 'Michal', 'Peter' and 'Denis' like in previous example.
-But event evaluation is more complicated as there is limitation only for repeated activities 'C'.
+Evaluate each event and group results per attribute user value: 'Michal', 'Peter', and 'Denis', like in the previous example.
+Event evaluation is more complicated, as there's limitation only for repeated activities 'C'.

-In case 1 there are not repeated activities 'C', in case 2 is one repeated activity 'C' done by 'Michal' and in case 3 are two repeated activities 'C' done by 'Denis'.
+In case 1, there aren't repeated activities 'C', in case 2 is one repeated activity 'C' done by 'Michal', and in case 3 are two repeated activities 'C' done by 'Denis'.

 ### Result for example 8.1